braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 ## Open the GUI

 The brain atlas GUI is the first step in most BRAPH 2.0 pipelines.
-You can open it by typing `braph2` in the MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
-The initial step is typically to upload the brain atlas, as shown in the figure below.
+You can open it by typing `braph2` in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
+The initial step is typically to upload the brain atlas directly Figure 3c-d after clicking "Load Atlas".

+You can also open the GUI and upload the brain atlas using the command line (i.e., without opening an analysis pipeline) by typing the commands referenced below.
+In that case, you can upload the atlas as shown in Figure 3a-d.

 > ![Upload a brain atlas](fig03.jpg)
 >